Emotional eating is when food is used as a way to deal with emotion rather than to satisfy actual hunger.

 This will fill you up without the sugar or fat and will keep your mood at bay while you sort through whatever is causing you stress.

 Many women also find that some exercise can be a great stress reliever.
-Grab a copy of our Exercise DVD and try to fit in a segment or two when you feel that you need some tension release.
+Check some of the workouts from The Healthy Mummy YouTube channel and try to fit in a segment or two when you feel that you need some tension release.

 You might have a huge blow out dinner.